bohdanhlovatskyi/OhISee/README.md

 - [DONE] Add some testing
   - [DONE] Find dataset that would be nice to use
   - [DONE] Find the way to compute some metrics
-  - [] Read more on the metrics
+  - [DONE] Read more on the metrics
+  - [DONE] Make sure that the groundtruth matches the video
+  - [] Get the calibration data for the camera in the test
-  - [] Add timestamps so to make relative error estimation possible
+  - [] Possibly add timestamps
 - [] ORB feature detector
 - [] BF feature matcher
 - [] Epipolar Geometry and Essential matrix